![]() |

 Shortly after her husband's death, President Theodore Roosevelt appointed Longstreet postmaster of Gainesville, a big-time position during the era.
 "It is safe to say," the Atlanta Constitution reported, "President Roosevelt could have made no appointment that would have proved as universally popular."

-Throughout her life, Longstreet was active in environmental and political causes big and small.
-In 1910, she was founder of a movement to erect a monument to the slaves of the Confederacy -- a long-shot effort if there ever was one.
-In an eloquent speech, she said:
+Throughout her life, Longstreet supported environmental and political causes big and small.
+In 1910, she founded a movement to erect a monument to the slaves of the Confederacy — a long-shot effort if there ever was one.
+In a speech, she said:

 For years after her husband's death, Longstreet also backed efforts to have a monument placed in her husband's honor in Gettysburg.
 That effort, too, failed during her lifetime.